hxchua/datadoubleconfirm/README.md

 **Notebook**: Data Cleaning in R.ipynb
 **Description**: R code for performing various data cleaning tasks

+**Notebook**: engineeringjobs.ipynb
+**Description**: Python code for scraping information relating to engineering job openings in Singapore on a government portal as at 31 Jul 2020 using selenium and BeautifulSoup

 **Notebook**: Gov.sg Translations.ipynb
 **Description**: Python code for scraping Official English-Mandarin translations of Singapore Government Terms from [Government Terms Translated](https://www.gov.sg/resources/translation)